projectcalico/calico/master/maintenance/decommissioning-a-node.md

 ### About decommissioning nodes

-If you are running the [node controller]({{site.baseurl}}/{{page.version}}/reference/kube-controllers/configuration) or using the Kubernetes API datastore, you do not need to manually decommission nodes.
+If you are running the [node controller]({{site.baseurl}}/{{page.version}}/reference/kube-controllers/configuration) or using the Kubernetes API datastore in policy-only mode, you do not need to manually decommission nodes.

 In other configurations, you may need to manually decommission a node for one of the following reasons.